 Depending on your baby's position and stage of development, you might be able to make out a face, hands and fingers, or arms and legs.
 Don't worry if you can't "see" your baby.
 Ultrasound images can be hard for an untrained observer to decipher.
 Ask your health care provider or technician to explain what's on the screen.

 The procedure for other types of fetal ultrasound exams is similar.
 If you're having a transvaginal ultrasound, however, you'll be asked to change into a hospital gown or undress from the waist down.
 You'll recline on an exam table and place your feet in stirrups.
-Your health care provider or technician will place a lubricated transducer in your vagina rather than moving it across your abdomen.
+The transducer will be covered in a plastic sheath, like a condom, and be lubricated with gel.
+Your health care provider or technician will place the transducer in your vagina.

 You can wipe off any residual gel or lubricant.
 If you had a full bladder during the ultrasound, you can urinate after the exam.